 As you can see, this card is pretty versatile.
 You’ll earn 4X points in the two categories you spend the most in every month, which are automatically calculated at the end of the month.

-Plus, the signup bonus makes it even easier to offset the card’s relatively high annual fee.
+Plus, the intro bonus makes it even easier to offset the card’s relatively high annual fee (Rates & Fees).

 Blue Business Plus